Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

-Now we are able to formulate the representation theorem for $\mathcal K$-decorated $r$-uniform directed hypergraph limits using the representation of exchangeable arrays, see (\ref{repr}).
-It is an immediate consequence of Theorem \ref{thm3} and Theorem \ref{repr} above.
+Now we are able to formulate the representation theorem for $\mathcal K$-colored $r$-uniform directed hypergraph limits using the representation of exchangeable arrays, see (\Cref{ch2:exch}).
+It is an immediate consequence of \Cref{ch2:thm3} and \Cref{ch2:thm4} above.